mweagle/Sparta/content/docs/faq.md

 ### How can I provision a service dashboard?

-Sparta [v0.13.0](https://github.com/mweagle/Sparta/blob/master/CHANGES.md#v0130) supports the creation of a CloudWatch Dashboard that's dynamically created based on your service's function.
-The dashboard is attached the standard Sparta workflow via a [WorkflowHook](https://godoc.org/github.com/mweagle/Sparta#WorkflowHook) as in:
+Sparta [v0.13.0](https://github.com/mweagle/Sparta/blob/master/CHANGES.md#v0130) adds support for the provisioning of a CloudWatch Dashboard that's dynamically created based on your service's topology.
+The dashboard is attached to the standard Sparta workflow via a [WorkflowHook](https://godoc.org/github.com/mweagle/Sparta#WorkflowHook) as in:

 {{< highlight golang>}}
 // Setup the DashboardDecorator lambda hook